Hamilton Historic Main Street

 The Texas Historical Commission (THC) designated Hamilton as an official Texas Main Street community in 2020.
 The Texas Main Street program is part of the Community Heritage Development Division of the THC, and focuses on the Four Point Approach of organization, economic development, design, and promotion with community involvement and volunteer support.

 To learn more, please see our brochure below.
+For a legal-size printable PDF version, click here.

 Four Point Approach in Action